Renyi relative entropies of quantum Gaussian states

 The main contribution of our paper is the derivation of formulas for the Petz--R\'{e}nyi relative entropy and the sandwiched R\'{e}nyi relative entropy of quantum Gaussian states for $\alpha\in(0,1)\cup(1,\infty )$.
 Interestingly, our approach handles the previously elusive case for the Petz--R\'{e}nyi relative entropy when $\alpha\in(1,\infty)$.
 We also derived a formula for the max-relative entropy of two quantum Gaussian states.
 Given the wide applicability of the R\'{e}nyi relative entropies and quantum Gaussian states in quantum information theory and beyond, we suspect that the formulas derived here will be useful in a number of future applications.

 For future work, it remains open to determine whether the sufficient conditions given in Theorems~\ref{prop:petz-renyi-alpha>1} and \ref{thm:sandwiched-alpha>1} are in fact necessary for the quantities to be finite.
 The similarity of the sufficient conditions with the necessary and sufficient conditions from the classical case \cite{G11,GAL13}\ suggest that this might be the case.
 At the least, Proposition~\ref{prop:nec-max-rel-ent} \ establishes significant progress on this question for the max-relative entropy.
-Additionally, the approach given in our paper can be used to determine expressions for the $\alpha$-$z$ relative entropies \cite{AD15}\ and the generalized R\'{e}nyi quantities from \cite{BSW14,SBW14,BSW15a,DW15} (in the latter case, we would need expressions for the adjoint of a quantum Gaussian channel, as given in \cite{GLS16}).
+Additionally, the approach given in our paper can be used to determine expressions for the $\alpha$-$z$ relative entropies \cite{AD15}\ and the generalized R\'{e}nyi quantities from Refs.~\onlinecite{BSW14,SBW14,BSW15a,DW15} (in the latter case, we would need expressions for the adjoint of a quantum Gaussian channel, as given in Ref.~\onlinecite{GLS16}).

-\textbf{Acknowledgements.} We are grateful to Leonardo Banchi, Saikat Guha, Felix Leditzky, and Haoyu Qi for discussions.
-KPS thanks the Max Planck Society for support.
-LL acknowledges financial support from the European Research Council (AdG IRQUAT No.~267386), the Spanish MINECO (project no.~FIS2013-40627-P and no.~FIS2016-86681-P), and the Generalitat de Catalunya (CIRIT Project no.~2014 SGR 966).
-MMW\ acknowledges support from the National Science Foundation and the Office of Naval Research.
-He is also grateful to the Max Planck Institute for the Science of Light, especially Christoph Marquardt, for hosting him for a research visit in June 2016, when this project was initiated.